semuconsulting/pyrtcm/README.md

 ![PyPI downloads](https://img.shields.io/pypi/dm/pyrtcm.svg?style=flat)
 -->

-**NB** Not yet uploaded to PyPi PROD for remote installation via `pip`.
-An Alpha has been uploaded to PyPi TEST.
-Local installation is available, assuming you have the Python packages `setuptools` and `wheel` installed.
+The latest Alpha version is available in TEST PyPi and can be installed using `pip`.
+Local installation is also available, provided you have the Python packages `setuptools` and `wheel` installed.

 `pyrtcm` is compatible with Python 3.6+ and has no third-party library dependencies.